TRex22/BorrowMyBooks/README.md

 ### The Project Owner: Jason __[@TRex22](https://github.com/TRex22)__
 ### Software developer/designer: Marko __[@markovidalis](https://github.com/markovidalis)__

+## Run the source
+You need to have nodejs installed.
+A newer version is recommended.
+Then in src, `npm install` must be executed.
+Finally `npm start` will spinup the backend server.

+Instructions for the database will be added when that part of the system is implemented.

 ## Introduction
 Massive Dynamic (MD) proposes a system which will help students trade, borrow and sell second hand books – mainly textbooks.
 The system’s main objective is to allow users to easily search for, locate and purchase the books through it.
 It will have gamification aspects like Uber where users can rate other users.
 Additionally, it will include a reporting function in order to allow reporting of abusive users.
 There will be an administrative profile/s in the system, to aid for the maintenance of the system.
 The technology we have chosen to implement this on is a web based technology, namely the MEAN stack.
 The system will not cover using online payment methods and will only facilitate the locating and transferral of physical goods.